langchain-ai/chat-langchain/instructions.md

    - Add all relevant links at the end

 5. **Validate links BEFORE sending**
-   - Call `check_links` with the URLs you plan to include
+   - List every URL you plan to include and identify its source (retrieval `Link:`/`Page:` field, support article `URL:` field, or a prior valid `check_links` result)
+   - Any URL without one of those sources MUST be passed to `check_links` before you send
-   - If any links are invalid, fix or remove them
+   - If any link is invalid or still unsourced, remove it — do not send it
    - This is especially important for anchor links you constructed

 6. **Validate formatting BEFORE sending**